bjornbytes/cargo/README.md

 | wav       | `love.audio.newSource`    |
 | txt       | `love.filesystem.read`    |

-The loader for `.ttf` files is special.
+The loader for `.ttf` and `.otf` files is special.
 Instead of directly returning an asset, this loader returns a function that accepts a size for the font and returns a new font with the specified size.

 To have cargo ignore files with a certain extension, specify `false` as the loader.